-What if I prefer an appointment at another location or an over-the-phone appointment?
+What if I want to change my appointment to another location or an over-the-phone appointment?

-Once an appointment is set via the energy web calendar you will not be able to change it.
-Call 456.7111 for possible assistance.
+Once an appointment is set via the online appointment calendar you are not able to change it. call SNAP for possible assistance.

 How often can I get (EAP) Energy Assistance?

-Once per heating season (October 1 of current year to June of following year, if funding is available).
-Other emergency services may be avaialbe, call any SNAP office for additional information.
+Energy assistance is available once per heating season (October 1 of current year to June of following year, if funding is available).
+Other emergency services may be available, call any SNAP office for additional information.